 Since February 1950 the Texas Gun Collectors Association (TGCA), an NRA affiliated organization, has been meeting regularly in hotels and meeting halls in various major cities throughout the state, combining association business with fellowship and a free exchange of interests in the world of antique and classic arms collecting.

-This latter event will feature its usual excellent auction held on Saturday which has always provided a lot of fun and is, perhaps, the highlight of the show - very often throwing out a real bargain or two.
-Added features are a ladies' program, first class displays by members and non-members, educational seminars, and some superb non-competitive exhibits.
+Both events feature TGCA’s usual excellent auction held on Saturday which has always provided a lot of fun and is, perhaps, the highlight of the shows - very often throwing out a real bargain or two.
+Added features are a ladies' program at each show and first class displays by members and non-members, educational seminars, and some superb non-competitive exhibits at our Fall Meeting.
+Please see the “Shows” menu on our website for more in-

 As an indication of the association's reputation throughout the gun collecting community, TGCA members are drawn from throughout the United States and overseas, as well as from Texas.